snltd/wavefront-sdk/README.md

 `status` and `response` methods. `status` always yields a structure containing `result`, `message` and `code` fields which can be inspected to ensure an API call was processed successfully.
-`response` gives you a the JSON response from the API, conveniently processed and turned into a [`Map`](https://github.com/ahoward/map) object.
+`response` gives you the JSON response from the API, conveniently processed and turned into a [`Map`](https://github.com/ahoward/map) object.
 Map objects can be interrogated in various ways.
 For instance `map['items']`, `map[:items]` and `map.items` will all get